How struggles with mental health and addictions can help us be the church

 So, Where Do We Start?

-The church must openly discuss mental health issues (including depression, bipolar, and anxiety).
-We also must talk honestly about addictions (including alcohol, drugs, pornography, gambling, work, and sexual).
+The church needs to talk openly about mental health issues (including depression, bipolar, and anxiety).
+We also need to talk honestly about addictions (including alcohol, drugs, pornography, gambling, work, and sexual).

 The reality is that people are sitting in our churches every week with mental health struggles.
-So is church a place of solace for them or another place where they feel unclean, strange, to be pitied, or, as is often the case, avoided?
+So is church a place a solace for them or another place where they feel unclean, strange, to be pitied, or as is often the case, to be avoided!

 I could say so much here.
 But I think it begins with local churches making concrete commitments to change.